-• First of all, the data are in the color space of the input device (scanner, digital camera, etc.) (device-dependent color space).

-- The data are converted to the device-independent profile connection space (CIELab color space) when the input ICC profile is enabled.
-The input ICC profile is selected and configured in the "Enable CMYK Color Management" option or in the case of RGB objects is taken from the PDF documents.
+- First of all, the data are in the color space of the input device (scanner, digital camera, etc.) (device-dependent color space). - The data are converted to the device-independent profile connection space (CIELab color space) when the input ICC profile is enabled.
+The input ICC profile is selected and set up in the "Enable CMYK Color Management" option or in the case of RGB objects is taken from the PDF documents.
 See "Enable CMYK Color Management" option, page 40. - For the output, an output ICC profile suitable for the printing press or the output process is activated.
 This profile adjusts the image data to the color space of the output device.
 As a result of this, the image data are again device-specific.
-The output profile is selected in the "Output Profile" area.
-See "Output Profile" area, page 50.
+The output profile is selected in "Output Profile".
+See "Output Profile", page 53.